Vat Phou: Presentation and visits

-Today the site is open to the public for religious activities and tourist visits.
-Hours are 08:00–18:00, and the entrance fee is 50,000 LAK for foreigners and 20,000 LAK for locals.
+Vat Phou is open to the public for religious activities and tourist visits.
 The site features a museum which houses artifacts of the temple complex of several centuries, such as statues of Shiva, Vishnu and Nandin, as well as Buddhist statues.
 The museum building has been limited to a specific size to minimize altering the underground site and the view.